SpaceBuckets/SpaceBuckets/static/docs/lux-ppfd-conversion/lux-ppfd-conversion.md

 t: "Lux to PPFD conversions"
 s: "lux-ppfd-conversion"
 a: "SuperAngryGuy"
-c: "<p><strong>I've tested dozens of LEDs with my spectroradiometer to get these numbers to always be within 10%.</strong> These are true measurements and not tied to any specific lux meter.
+c: "<p><em>I've tested dozens of LEDs with my spectroradiometer to get these numbers to always be within 10%.</em> These are true measurements and not tied to any specific lux meter.
 The claims are also backed by peer reviewed literature that uses <b>67 lux = 1 µmol/m2/sec as a generalization</b> for all white LEDs and not taking CRI into account.
 The following conversions will get you within 10% for white light.</p>
     <ul>
     <li><b>55 lux</b> = 1 µmol/m2/sec (sunlight)</li>
     <li><b>63 lux</b> = 1 µmol/m2/sec (white light - CRI 90)</li>